 Pregnant women who suffer from addiction should be screened for co-occurring disorders to receive the most effective treatment.
 Studies cited in the British Columbia Medical Journal suggest that women are more vulnerable to mental health disorders during pregnancy.
 The research on psychiatric disorders during pregnancy is limited, but some studies have found risks associated with certain mental health problems.

 Between 13 and 17 percent of women suffer from depression during pregnancy.
 Most major health risks are indirect.
-They include increased risks of poor nutrition, failure to participate in proper prenatal care, suicidal thoughts and thoughts of harming the fetus.
+They include increased risks of poor nutrition, failure to participate in proper prenatal care, suicidal thoughts and thoughts of harming the prenatal child.
 One study also found babies born to depressed mothers suffered early development problems.

 Postpartum depression is different from normal mood swings or feelings of sadness that women often feel in the first days or weeks after childbirth.
 Postpartum depression is caused by physical changes, hormonal imbalance or emotional issues associated with childbirth.
 Substance abuse and other mental health problems can amplify feelings of depression.